 Too many men get combative when they talk politics.

-Republicans and Democrats have become enemies.
+Republicans and Democrats have become like a couple with marriage problems; they've become enemies.
 Political speeches too often degenerate into opportunities to malign and misinterpret opposing candidates.

 The antagonism modeled by our leaders is echoed by media commentators and, alas, in political discussions between friends and family.
 Over-heated posturing with denigration of differing viewpoints has become a cultural norm for talking about political topics.